voxmedia/viz-app/README.md

 - Once deploy is complete (green check will appear), right click on the project and click copy embed code.
 - Paste the embed code into your story and publish!
+- If your CMS supports oembed urls, you can use the preview link to automatically discover the embed code!

 #### Caveats